jorgehcorrea/fabri2020/docs/assignments/week10.md

   9v battery
   3w Speaker
   Arduino
-  Along with the sound 07 conde given by
+  Along with the tutorial reviewed in class.

   ```
   /*ema pareschi 2020
  * I generate a sound on a speaker, frequency of 100hx